prateekrai1/Evaluating-utilization-of-GPUs-in-Serverless-Function/README.md

 ```
 $ faas-cli build --help
 ```
-Edit the functionname.yml -- The defualt version will not gave any namespaces in it.
+Edit the functionname.yml -- The defualt template will not gave any namespaces in it.
 Make sure to include namespaces
 ```
 version: 1.0
 provider: